-- (1) A Tribunal established in terms of section 70(1)(a) must consist of at least the following members appointed by the Council: - (a) three employees in the full-time service of the Municipality; and - (b) two persons who are not employees of the Municipality or councillors. - (2) The members of the Tribunal must have knowledge and experience of land use planning or the law related thereto and be representative of a broad range of appropriate experience and expertise. - (3) A member of the Tribunal appointed in terms of subsection (1)(b) may be- - (a) an official or employee of- - (i) any department of state or administration in the national or provincial sphere of government; - (ii) a government business enterprise; - (iii) a public entity; - (iv) organised local government as envisaged in the Constitution; - (v) an organisation created by government to provide municipal support; - (vi) a non-governmental organisation; or - (vii) any other organ of state not provided for in subparagraphs (i) to (iv); or - (b) an individual in his or her own capacity.
+- (1) A Tribunal established in terms of section 70(1)(a) must be appointed by Council and must consist of at least 8 members who have knowledge and experience in any of the disciplines relating to spatial planning, land use management, land development or the law related thereto, be representative of a broad range of experience and expertise and as far as possible of the demographics of the Western Cape comprising of not less than: - (a) three employees in the fulltime service of the municipality; and - (b) three persons who are not municipal councilors or employees of the municipality, at least of whom must be a registered town planner. - (2) A member of the Tribunal appointed in terms of sub-section (1)(b) may be: - (a) an official or employee of: - (i) any department of state or administration in the national or provincial sphere of government; - (ii) a government business enterprise;

+- (iii) a public entity; - (iv) organised local government as envisaged in the Constitution; - (v) an organisation created by government to provide municipal support; - (vi) a non-governmental organisation; or vii) any other organ of state not provided for in subparagraphs (i) to (iv); or - (b) an individual in his or her own capacity.